chenlunshu/CV/_pages/about.md

 ## 🏆 Honors and Awards

-* **FST MSc Graduate Dean's Honors List : The Best of Department** of Electrical and Computer Engineering, May 2024
+* **FST MSc Graduate Dean's Honors List : The Best of Department** of Electrical and Computer Engineering, University of Macau, May 2024
 * **Merit Prize Poster Award** for the 4th Macao International Conference on Smart City Technologies, Aug.
 2024